particle-iot/docs/src/content/reference/device-os/firmware.md

 ### Particle.variable() - calculated

 _Since 1.5.0:_ It is also possible to register a function to compute a cloud variable.
 This can be more efficient if the computation of a variable takes a lot of CPU or other resources.
 It can also be an alternative to using a Particle.function().
-A function is limited to a single int (32-bit) return value, but you can return bool, double, int, String (up to 622 bytes) from a Particle.variable.
+A function is limited to a single int (32-bit) return value, but you can return bool, double, int, String (up to 622 bytes of UTF-8 encoded characters) from a Particle.variable.

 Such a function should return a value of one of the supported variable types and take no arguments.
 The function will be called only when the value of the variable is requested.